nus-cs2103-AY2425S1/ip/README.md

 ### `find` : Find a task

-Finds a task which has a description that contains the specified keyword
+Finds a task which has a description that contains the specified keyword.

-Note: the keyword is not case sensitive but it is whitespace sensitive
+Note: the keyword is not case sensitive but it is whitespace sensitive.

 Format: `find KEYWORD`